pydantic/pydantic/docs/usage/validation_errors.md

 ## `url_syntax_violation`

-This error is raised when the RUL syntax is not valid.
+This error is raised when the URL syntax is not valid.

 ```py
 from pydantic import BaseModel, Field, HttpUrl, ValidationError